BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: What have you come to understand is the natural logic of capitalism?

 WENDELL BERRY: That you have a right to as much as you want of anything you want and by extension, the right to use any means available to get it.
-I’ve been talking for a long time about leadership from the bottom and I’m convinced perfectly that it’s happening and that leadership consists of people who simply see something that needs to be done and they start doing it.
+I’ve been talking for a long time about leadership from the bottom and I’m convinced perfectly that it’s happening and the, that leadership consists of people who simply see something that needs to be done and they start doing it.

 BILL MOYERS: I’m wondering if putting your faith in the people is a wise investment.